ProKarma-Inc/TAP-readmissions-reduction/data-science-on-TAP.md

 ```
 #4 Preparing Features for Modeling

-*Consolidate ETHNICITY, LANGUAGE, and MARITAL_STATUS labels and select the columns that we want to use for modeling.
+Consolidate `ETHNICITY`, `LANGUAGE`, and `MARITAL_STATUS` labels and select the columns that we want to use for modeling.
 ```python
 q8 = """
     SELECT